Keyshia Cole discography

-American singer Keyshia Cole has released seven studio albums, one extended play, two mixtapes, 24 singles (including 11 as a featured artist) and thirty-one music videos.
+American singer Keyshia Cole has released seven studio albums, one extended play, two mixtapes, 24 singles (including 11 as a featured artist) and 31 music videos (including six as a featured artist).
 Cole's debut single, "Never", peaked at number 71 on the United States Billboard Hot R&B/Hip-Hop Songs chart and became Cole's first entry on a national record chart.
-She was later featured on "Let's Get Blown", a 2004 single by American West Coast hip hop rapper Snoop Dogg – it peaked at number 54 on the US Billboard Hot 100.
-Cole released her debut album The Way It Is on June 21, 2005 through A&M Records.
+Cole released her debut album The Way It Is on June 21, 2005, through A&M Records.
 The album debuted at number six on the US Billboard 200, with first-week sales of 89,000 copies.
 The Way It Is was certified platinum by the Recording Industry Association of America (RIAA).
-It produced the four singles "I Changed My Mind", "(I Just Want It) To Be Over", "I Should Have Cheated", and "Love", of two of which reached the top ten of the Hot R&B/Hip-Hop Songs chart.
+It produced the four singles "I Changed My Mind", "(I Just Want It) To Be Over", "I Should Have Cheated", and "Love", of two of which reached the top ten of the US Hot R&B/Hip-Hop Songs chart.